In-water Intervention and Prevention Strategy

 NATURE OF HCB

-The use of bacteria, viruses, fungi, or protozoa for cyanobacteria removal requires a surface cyanobacteria bloom, a high density of the effective biological agent, and interventions to ensure high bioagent–cyanobacteria contact (for example, bioflocculation or floatation carriers).
+The use of bacteria, viruses, fungi, or protozoa for cyanobacteria removal requires a benthic or planktonic cyanobacteria bloom, a high density of the effective biological agent, and interventions to ensure high bioagent–cyanobacteria contact (for example, bioflocculation or flotation carriers).
 A section of a lake can be isolated (for example, a cove on the windward side of the lake or vertical weir curtains dropped in a lake).

 |ITEM||RELATIVE COST PER GROWING SEASON|